patricekrakow/interfacemesh/README.md

 # Interface Mesh

-If you treat the API (interface) as 1st class citizen in your Service Mesh configuration, you get an Interface Mesh ;-)
+If you treat the APIs (interfaces) as 1st class citizens in your Service Mesh configuration, you get an Interface Mesh ;-)